 Ordinary Resolutions For Against 1.
-To approve the payment of Directors' Fees of up to RM169,000/- for the period from 1 October 2021 until the next Annual General Meeting.
-2. To approve the Directors' benefits (excluding Directors' Fee) payable of up to RM29,800 for the period from 1 October 2021 until the next Annual General Meeting of the Company.
-To re-elect the following Directors retiring pursuant to the respective provision of the Company's Constitution, and who being eligible, offered themselves for re-election: 3.
-Mr. Yong Chan Cheah (Paragraph 102(1)) 4.
-Mr. Low Hee Chung (Paragraph 102(1)) 5.
-Dato' Jimmy Ong Chin Keng (Paragraph 107(2)) 6.
+To approve the payment of Directors' Fees of up to RM188,666/- for the period from 1 September 2022 until the next Annual General Meeting.
+2. To approve the Directors' benefits (excluding Directors' Fee) payable of up to RM47,000/- for the period from 1 September 2022 until the next Annual General Meeting of the Company.
+To re-elect the following Directors retiring pursuant to paragraph 102 of the Company's Constitution, and who being eligible, offered themselves for re-election: 3.
+Mr. Yong Swee Chuan 4.
+Ms. Gor Siew Yeng 5.
 To re-appoint Messrs.
-Crowe Malaysia PLT as Auditors of the Company for the ensuing financial year and to authorise the Directors to fix their remuneration.
-Special Business Ordinary Resolutions 7.
+Crowe Malaysia PLT as Auditors of the Company for the ensuing year and to authorise the Directors to fix their remuneration.
+Special Business Ordinary Resolutions 6.
 To authorise Mr. Low Hee Chung to continue to serve as Independent Non-Executive Director of the Company.
+7. To authorise Ms. Gor Siew Yeng to continue to serve as Independent Non-Executive Director of the Company.
 8. Authority to issue shares pursuant to the Companies Act, 2016.
 9. To approve the proposed renewal of authority to purchase up to ten percent (10%) of its own shares in the total number of issued shares of the Company.

-Signature of Member:
+10. Proposed Granting of ESOS Options to Dato' Jimmy Ong Chin Keng 11.
+Proposed Granting of ESOS Options to Yong Li-Xiang 12.
+Proposed Granting of ESOS Options to Yong Swee Fung 13.
+Proposed Granting of ESOS Options to Chew Tin Hor Signa ture of Member: day of